Dhurrie: Manufacturing

-In Rajasthan pit looms are also used for weaving in which weaver sits in a pit and feet are used in weaving.
-The maximum breadth is 24".
+Pukhraj Durry Udhyog In Rajasthan pit looms are also used for weaving in which weaver sits in a pit and the feet are used in weaving.
+The maximum breadth is 24 inches.

-Haryana is famous for its dhurries especially the Punja Dhurries.
+Haryana is famous for its dhurries, especially the Punja Dhurries.
 Dhurries are present in almost all villages and are considered a leisure time activity by women.
 They are colourful and are used as bedsheets or floor coverings.
-Haryana's dhurries are one of the most famous textile in India.
+Haryana's dhurries are one of the most famous textiles in India.

 Madhya Pradesh dhurries are known for their colours and sturdy character.
 Rajasthan, Uttar Pradesh, Punjab and Himachal Pradesh, make distinctive type of dhurries.
 In some part of these states the dhurries make a part of dowry given at the time of a daughter's marriage.

 Several important centres of dhurrie-making in pre-Independence Punjab are now in Pakistan; however, in present-day Punjab, the areas around Ludhiana, Faridkot and Bhatinda are fairly prolific and well-known.
 Shah-nashin, a type of Dhurrie with checkerboard pattern in the center was also a product of the Punjab region.

 Dhurries made in Rajasthan at Salawas are known as Panja dhurries and are exported on large scale.
 Khairabad in Uttar Pradesh is a major dhurrie-making centre.
 Citapore rugs (Sitapur dhurries) made here are based on flat weave technique using horizontal looms.
 Besides cotton, jute, rayon and chenille dhurries are also made here and exported all over the world.
 IKEA and Agocha have been sourcing dhurries for their stores from this area.

 Dhurries are also made in Navalgund taluk of Karnataka state in India.
 It has its own geographical tag for dhurrie, Navalgund durries known as jamkhana in local Kannada language.
-The craft is declining rapidly and the weavers are leaving the job to sustain their lives and earn better as it is a small business and cheap to sell while it requires a lot of effort to manufacture as it is hand-woven.
+The craft is declining rapidly and the weavers are leaving the job to sustain their lives and earn better as it is a small business and cheap to sell while it requires much effort to manufacture as it is hand-woven.
 Automation is too costly and faulty as it cannot be used without messing the design and patterns of the dhurrie.